 FAQ: What are pre-existing conditions?
 Is here any waiting period for these conditions to make claims?

-FAQ: Do I need to buy a health insurance policy even if I’m young and healthy?
+FAQ: Do I need to buy a travel insurance even if I’m young and healthy?